-In the proof of Theorem 4.36, we may insist that the decimal expansion of each f(i) does not end in all 9's.
+In the proof of Theorem 4.36, we may insist that the decimals for the r_i 's do not end in all 9's.
 Our method for choosing a number not in the list (which is just one of many ways to accomplish this) guarantees that no number whose decimal expansion ends in all 0's or all 9's can appear.
 This means that there is no way our generated number could appear in the list but in a different form.
 It should be clear how the term "Cantor diagonalization process" appears.
-The listing of the decimal expansions can be interpreted as a very large (infinite in fact) matrix and the key step is moving along the diagonal and writing down a number that is different than the diagonal entry.
+The listing of the decimal expansions can be interpreted as a very large (infinite in fact) matrix and the key step is moving down the diagonal and writing down a number that is different than the diagonal entry.
 It is a clever technique, one that is both simple and subtle.